 If there’s a food allergy, please make certain that you describe it clearly and thoroughly on your signed medical form.
 Our Provisions Managers, Medical Officers, trip leaders and boat captains are informed of all dietary needs and medical concerns of all our students.
 We will work closely with you to ensure the healthiest possible arrangement.

-Students with prescriptions to carry EPI pens for allergies are expected to bring a supply of 3 EPI pens with them to the Caribbean – one to be carried by the student, one to be kept by the student’s captain or trip leader and one to be kept by the staff Medical Officer.
+Students with prescriptions to carry EPI pens for allergies must bring a supply of 3 EPI pens with them to the Caribbean – one to be carried by the student, one to be kept by the student’s captain or trip leader and one to be kept by the staff Medical Officer.
 Unused EPI pens will be returned to the student at the end of the program.

 Everyone entering or leaving the United States through airports and seaports going to the Caribbean islands must have a passport that is valid through the entire period of travel.
 Your passport will be collected upon your arrival to Sail Caribbean and will be held by our staff until your departure.
 If you are not a U.S. citizen, please check immediately to see if you are required to have a visa.
 For details on passport & visa information, please visit the travel page of our website.

-Alternatively, you may choose to arrive and depart from Beef Island Airport on Tortola (EIS), connecting through airports in Puerto Rico, St. Maarten, Antigua, Barbados, etc.
+Alternatively, you may choose to arrive and depart from Beef Island Airport on Tortola (EIS), connecting through airports in Puerto Rico, St. Maarten, Antigua, Barbados, etc. Students will go through customs on their own without our staff through these airports.

 Since students are departing from all over the United States and the world, it isn’t feasible for us to be in every departure airport.
 A staff member will meet you at the St. Thomas airport and will accompany you on the ferry to Tortola.
 If you fly into Beef Island,Tortola, our staff will pick you up at the airport and bring you to base.